zingchart/zingchart-react/README.md

 The render type of the chart. **The default is `svg`** but you can also pass the string `canvas` to render the charts in canvas.

+Note: All other properties that are added as a prop will be added to the render object.
+This allows for settings such as 'customprogresslogo' to be set.
+Any unrecognized properties will be ignored.

 ## Events
 All zingchart events are readily available on the component to listen to.
 For example, to listen for the 'complete' event when the chart is finished rendering: